asirff399/ExiPet-DRF/README.md

 ### Admin Dashboard

-- Administrators have full access to manage the platform from here.
-Can see important information  and control models.
+- Admin can see important information here, add post and see models as table view.

 ## API Endpoints